847-929-9492

 Should I Buy A House With Vermiculite Insulation?

-Before making a decision, it is essential to have the property inspected by an experienced asbestos abatement contractor if it has vermiculite insulation according to the EPA.
-To ensure the safety of the property’s occupants and any workers involved in the removal process, asbestos must be removed by a qualified professional.
-It is essential to keep in mind that removing vermiculite insulation can be an expensive and time-consuming process.
+It is essential to keep in mind that vermiculite insulation removal can be an expensive and time-consuming process.
 As a result, it may be important to take this into account when deciding whether or not to purchase a house with vermiculite insulation.
+Before making a decision, it is essential to have the property inspected by an experienced asbestos contractor according to the EPA.

 Vermiculite Insulation Testing

 Typically, professional vermiculite insulation testing involves sending insulation samples to a certified laboratory for analysis.
 The samples will be examined by the laboratory for the presence of asbestos fibers, and the results will be reported.
 A qualified asbestos abatement contractor will need to remove the insulation if it is found to contain asbestos.

-A professional contractor like Green Attic will come to your home and take samples of the vermiculite insulation for testing in a laboratory.
+A professional contractor like Green Attic Insulation will come to your home and take samples of the vermiculite insulation for testing in a laboratory.
 Another way is to use an at-home test kit.
 These kits are available at most hardware stores and can be used to test a small sample of vermiculite insulation for asbestos.
 But be sure to sample multiple areas.
+After the testing you can conclude if vermiculite insulation removal is necessary.

 Vermiculite Insulation Removal